White ginger girl in yellow button-up shirt writing in notebook, numbers 12345

-1. Figure out what you want
+1. Figure out what you want in a college

 In the sea of chaos that is the entire college search and application process, you have at least two things that you know for sure: your thoughts and opinions.
-Of course those are subject to change over the next few years, but in this moment you know what you want.
+Of course, those are subject to change over the next few years, but at this moment you know what you want.
 Or at least you can deduce what you want with a little introspection.
+Here are some questions to consider for exploring your wants in a college or university:

-You don’t necessarily have to know the answers to all of these questions, and you can adjust accordingly later if you change your mind.
-But in order to get your list down to a few colleges worth visiting before senior year comes, you should simply go with your gut feeling on your current answer to each.
+You don’t necessarily have to answer all of these questions, and you can adjust accordingly if you change your mind.
+But to get your list down to a handful of colleges worth visiting before senior year comes, you should go with your gut feeling on your current answer to each.
 You might be surprised by how much answering those few questions narrows your focus!
+I remember answering them myself and realizing how few small liberal arts colleges (with less than 10,000 students) in the Northeast there were than I thought.
+I also remember having a friend realize that a school he was interested in turned out to be a women’s college.
+Although it seems daunting now, your list will narrow itself down for you if guide yourself with the right questions.

 Related: How to Figure Out What Really Matters in Your College Search

-2. Figure out what you need
+2. Figure out what you need in a college

-Your wants and your needs are two different things.
+Your wants and needs are two different things.
 Do you want a small research university?
 Awesome, now your list is even shorter.
-Do you need a lot of financial aid (and who doesn’t)?
-You should be looking at state schools and private schools where you’re a super competitive applicant—meaning your academic and extracurricular profile put you among the top students applying.
+Do you need a lot of financial aid?
+Who doesn't?
+You should be looking at state schools and private schools where you’re a super competitive applicant—meaning your academic and extracurricular profiles put you among the top students applying.
+It is important to involve your parents or guardians in conversations like this to figure out what you can afford as a family.
+To get a sense of what you might receive in federal aid, which you can use at all public and nearly all private schools, use the Federal Student Aid Estimator tool on the FAFSA website.

-3. Visit everywhere
+3. Visit everywhere you can

-If you get the opportunity to visit a school, take it.
+If you get the opportunity to visit a college or university, take it.
 Even if you don’t end up wanting to apply, visiting helps you get your priorities straightened out more than any amount of research online ever could.
-I remember thinking that I would love to go to school in a big city, but when I actually visited an urban school, I realized it wasn’t right for me and that I should not apply to schools with city campuses.
+I remember thinking I would love to go to school in a big city, but when I actually visited an urban school, I realized it wasn’t right for me and that I should not apply to schools with city campuses.
 That one visit probably saved me hours of research, not to mention the time and money spent applying to schools I wouldn’t have even liked.
 It’s really hard to know if you feel at home on a campus or not until you visit.
-We are visual creatures, so go see and do and feel the vibe before sending in that application.
+We are visual creatures, so go see and feel the vibe before sending in that application.

 That being said, never forget that you are the #1 priority during this process.
-Not your significant other, not your friends, and not even your parents.
+Not your significant other, not your friends, and not your parents.
 They aren’t the ones who will have to live with your college selection for the rest of their lives.
 But you will.
 You don’t want to find yourself sitting in your dorm three years from now hating every minute, just because you made your college choice based on someone else’s expectations.

 5. Have fun!